ANITA’S CHICKEN CURRY RECIPE

 METHOD

-With this recipe, keep stirring from time to time to avoid the sauce sticking to the bottom of the pan.
-If it does, scrape off the bottom of the saucepan and add a little more oil and turn down the heat.
+With this recipe, keep stirring occasionally to avoid the sauce sticking to the bottom of the pan.
+If it does, scrape off the bottom of the saucepan, add a little more oil, and turn down the heat.

 You’ll need to vary the heat throughout the cooking process.

-I sometimes use a non-stick wok, Le Creuset or a deep stainless steel saucepan.
-You don’t want the ingredients sticking/burning on the bottom.
+I sometimes use a non-stick wok, Le Creuset, or a deep stainless steel saucepan.
+You don’t want the ingredients to stick to or burn on the bottom.

-Meanwhile, add peeled garlic, ginger and fresh green chillies (optional) with a little water to a food processor and blitz until a smooth paste.
+Meanwhile, add peeled garlic, ginger, and fresh green chillies (optional) to a food processor with a bit of water and blitz until a smooth paste.

 Once the onions are browned, add garlic/ginger/chilli paste.
-Add tomatoes, dry spices and salt, and stir thoroughly.
+Add tomatoes, ground powdered dry spices and salt, and stir thoroughly.
 Cook on medium heat for 10-15 minutes.
-Then pop on the lid and cook for a further 20-30 minutes on low heat, stirring from time to time.
-It’s important that this bit isn’t rushed you’ve got to cook this sauce slowly to release all the flavours and avoid the curry being bitter.
-You’ll know when the sauce is cooked as the oil is released from the masala, and it will go a dark brown colour.
-If you find the sauce is sticking to the base of the saucepan, turn down the heat, mix thoroughly and add a little more oil.
+Then, stirring occasionally, pop on the lid and cook for 20-30 minutes on low heat.
+This bit mustn’t be rushed; you’ve got to simmer this sauce to release all the flavours and avoid making the curry bitter.
+You’ll know when the sauce is cooked as the oil is released from the masala and will go dark brown.
+If you find the sauce sticking to the saucepan’s base, turn down the heat, mix thoroughly, and add a little more oil.

-Turn up the heat and add chopped chicken thighs, and coat/stir constantly in the sauce for 8-10 minutes.
+Turn up the heat and add chopped chicken thighs.
+Coat/stir constantly in the sauce for 8-10 minutes.
 Do the same with the lamb.

 Reduce to low heat, simmer for 60 minutes with the lid on, and stir occasionally to ensure it’s not sticking to the bottom.
 Lamb must be cooked on low heat for 2-3 hours until it’s soft and melts in the mouth.

-Optional: 20 minutes from the end of cooking time, add other vegetables – blended spinach leaves, potato cubes, diced red peppers, grated carrots etc.
+Optional: 20 minutes from the end of cooking time, add other vegetables, such as blended spinach leaves, potato cubes, diced red peppers, grated carrots, etc.

 Just before serving, add chopped coriander and stir thoroughly.
 And keep a handful aside for garnishing.

-Serve with yoghurt (any type, we like Greek yoghurt), white/brown rice, naan and pickle.
+Serve with yoghurt (any type; we like Greek yoghurt), white or brown rice, naan, and pickle.

 VARIATIONS